 1. The Alchemist – Paulo Coelho:

-The style of writing is simple, yet it is soo empowering.
 It tells you about how you should pave your own path and achieve the dreams that you always wanted to pursue.
 The author explains this beautifully with his narration.

 2. Rich Dad Poor Dad – Robert Kiyosaki: